 To be certain of whether or not you're making the right decision, we recommend you ask the maths teacher about their experience of home tutoring - make sure you do this before your first lesson.
 Even if they are a certified teacher, giving supplemental instruction on a one to one basis is completely different from teaching a class of 30.
 Questioning them adds an extra level of precaution so that you don't hand over your money to someone you believe to be inexperienced.

 If you decide to go through a tutoring company such as Superprof, you'll see that a lot of tutors have a document detailing their previous experience to give you peace of mind.

-Tutoring websites also give students to opportunity to leave feedback on their tutors, so you can see what other people think before making a decision on which on is right for your needs.
+Tutoring websites also give students the opportunity to leave feedback on their tutors, so you can see what other people think before making a decision on which one is right for your needs.

 When you're searching for someone to coach you in mathematics, you'll find may tutors advertising various levels, from KS1 maths to year 7 maths and even A level further maths.
 It's not just the level that will vary either, some tutors advertise specific disciplines of the subject including: